Ravindra-Sarode/ashokitapp/README.txt

   Maven is a software project management and comprehension tool.
 Based on the concept of a Project Object Model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
+  Git learning now and practice on it so will check what is next status of

   Documentation
   -------------